Az0202/Blood-Glucose-Level-Prediction/VALIDATION_README.md

 | `--horizons` | Comma-separated list of prediction horizons (minutes) | 15,30 |
 | `--api_url` | Base URL of the API | http://localhost:8001 |
 | `--output_dir` | Directory to save validation results | validation_results |

+### Important Notes About Parameters

+- **Multiple Patient IDs**: Always test with multiple patients to get a comprehensive assessment of performance across different glucose patterns.
+For example: `--patient_ids 570,575,588,591`
+- **API URL**: Make sure to use the correct port where your API is running:
+  - The prediction API typically runs on port 8001 (`http://localhost:8001`)
+  - The web interface typically runs on port 5001 (`http://localhost:5001`)
+  - For validation, you need to target the API directly, not the web interface

 ### Test Data Format